binarylinuxx/xbps_updater/README.md

 # IMPORTANT
-im stuck in some very hard error and the project freezed until im found solution
+im stuck in some very hard error and the project freezed until im found solution.

 # XBPS UPDATER